 Starting in Berlin, this stunning 37-day tour takes you on an epic journey through intriguing Scandinavian capitals before travelling to Norway’s astoundingly dramatic fjords.
 After arriving in the far north of the country, you will cross over into Finland and begin to make your way south to Helsinki and then on to Tallinn, the friendly capital of Estonia.
 From here, the next stop is the historic Russian city of Saint Petersburg after which you will visit Moscow, Riga, Vilnius and Warsaw before finally arriving back in Berlin.
 This is the ultimate tour of Northern and Eastern Europe, combining historical cities and cultural discovery with some of the most spectacular natural scenery to be found anywhere on the planet.

 Starting in Munich, spend a week touring some of Eastern Europe’s most fascinating cities, including Ljubljana, Budapest, Krakow and Prague, before returning to Germany for one day in Berlin.
 From there, make your way to Amsterdam where you will have the chance to visit the Van Gogh Museum and Anne Frank’s House as well as taking a tour of the city’s canals.
 On this 14-day tour, you will also have time to taste some of the country’s beloved cheeses before heading across the channel to finish your tour in London.
+Before you begin your tour, check out some of the top things to do in Munich.

 A tour designed with more active and budget-conscious travellers in mind, this week-long package is the perfect blend of cultural activities and opportunities to party.
 Starting in Berlin, visit the city’s historical places of interest as well as sampling the world-renowned nightlife of the German capital.
 Next up is Amsterdam for more of the same, Dutch-style.
 The third destination is the more relaxed Belgian town of Bruges, where you will have time to stroll around the medieval streets.
 The tour ends with a big night out in London to celebrate the successful conclusion of your holiday.